 Were you hurt by the slap?
 If you were hurt because of the slap or sought medical attention as result of the slap, you can file a Worker’s Compensation claim.
 At that point, your job cannot retaliate against you because you filed a Worker’s Compensation claim.
 This means that you cannot be fired, demoted, suspended, have your hours cut or have any other adverse action taken against you.

 Were you slapped as part of a sexual assault?
 Obviously, if the slap was part of a broader case of sexual touching, or was a slap to your behind or other private parts, you could be looking at a sexual harassment claim.

 Unwanted touching is never okay.
 If your boss or anyone else in your workplace subjects you to it, you should report it immediately in writing to your HR department.
 Consult your code of conduct, and follow any other procedures outlined therein for reporting conduct that is against company policy.
 As your company to investigate the incident, and to take immediate action to address the situation.
 Your odds of having a viable lawsuit will improve dramatically if you can show that your employer was on notice about the violent proclivities of one its employees and did nothing about and then the jerk hit you or someone else again.

-If you were slapped in the face or otherwise subject to unwanted physical conduct at the hand of your boss or one of your co-workers, the best course of action you can take is to call the right attorney at (216) 291-4744 to schedule a free and confidential consultation.
-At the Spitz Law Firm, you will meet with an employment lawyer who will be able to tell you what your legal rights are and the best way to protect them.
+If you were slapped in the face or otherwise subject to unwanted physical conduct at the hand of your boss or one of your co-workers, the best course of action you can take is to call the right attorney at 866-797-6040 to schedule a free and confidential consultation.
+At Spitz, The Employee’s Law Firm, you will meet with an employment lawyer who will be able to tell you what your legal rights are and the best way to protect them.